 5. You Suffered Damages

-Lastly, you must demonstrate that you suffered actual damages as a result of the defect.
+Lastly, you must demonstrate that you suffered damages due to the defect.
 This can include medical expenses, lost wages, pain and suffering, and other economic and non-economic losses.
 Documentation of your medical treatment, financial losses, and impact on your quality of life will be essential in proving this element.

 Proving Negligence